zzhou007/links/links.md

 You can edit one picture and it will change all the other pictuers.
 It works just like a tagging system but with folders.
 Why not soft links?
+We use hard links in this case so moving files will not break the soft links.
+Deleting a folder garentees nothing will break.
+Hard links use slightly less space.

 #Intresting Facts